-These notions about casino and vegas style tourism aren’t all that inaccurate; they’re at least based in reality, and you may well see them in action if you decide to take a trip to one of these resorts.
+These notions about casino and vegas style tourism aren’t all that inaccurate; they’re at least based in reality rather than the online slots you’ll see if you read this, and you may well see them in action if you decide to take a trip to one of these resorts.

 With that said however, there are a lot of positives to these resorts as well, even if casinos aren’t really your thing.
 I wasn’t sure if I was too into them, until I stayed for 5 nights on the Vegas strip and couldn’t believe how incredible it was!

 The bottom line is that these types of holiday places are designed to keep you entertained and relaxed, and ultimately to make you feel like a high roller (or in some places, practically royalty!) and to have a bit of fun with a difference.
 Sure, the whole thing might be a little bit gimmicky in some cases, but who doesn’t want that feeling now and then?

 For one thing, the accommodations at casino resorts can be out of this world.
 The suites tend to get the most attention, and some of them are completely over-the-top, with incredible views.
 These places tend to be very expensive, and while you can occasionally find a deal on a nice suite, you’re better off travelling with a group that can divide the cost.